akitogo/mailchimpV3/README.md

 There are a few Coldfusion implementations but they are all far from being feature complete.

+The api is loosely based on https://github.com/kevindb/cf-mailchimp and https://github.com/thinkshout/mailchimp-api-php

 ### What's currently supported
 Currently supported but not fully tested are
 - Automations